scandrews/TriviaGame/README.md

 # TriviaGame
 Homework 5 - Trivia Game

-Game works at this point, but need to add the second timer to restart the game (currently have a button) also code needs to be cleaned up
+This version cleans up the all code and adds to the style to present a better game.
-Need to pretty up the screen
+Still need to add the second timer to restart the game (currently have a button)